ne0dim/spa2csv/README.md

 ```
 It will create plain text file containing your data in text format
 named like this: `spectrum.spa.csv` with comma as a delimeter.
-Hope it will useful for someone.
+Hope it will be useful for someone.